iarna/cli/README.md

 ### require('@iarna/cli')(entryPointFunction) → yargs

-The module itself returns a function that you need to call with the name of your main function.
-This is the top level function of your program that should return a promise, that when resolved indicates that your program is complete.
+The module itself exports a function that you need to call with the name of your main function.
+Your main function is like `main` in C, it's the entry point for your program.
+It needs to return a promise that resolves when your program completes.

 Your entry point function can be named anything, but it needs to return a promise and it takes arguments like this: